 The display, consumption, sale or marketing of wildlife species should observe international and local standards, and ensure a sustainable use thereof.
-No captive wildlife species are held, except local authorities expressly authorize so.
+No captive wildlife species are acquired, bred or held, except local authorities expressly authorize so.

 This requirement is only applicable to the Silver and Gold levels of sustainable management.